 Under 4 shifts – each shift equals 1 ticket to a film in the festival.

-No more than 1 non-festival shift (e.g. a Burlington Film Society screening, or Global Roots screening) can count towards the 4 shifts.
+No more than 1 non-festival shift (e.g. one of our Monthly Screenings, or Global Roots screening) can count towards the 4 shifts.
 So, for example, if you do 1 non-festival shift and 3 festival shifts – you get a full festival pass.
 But if you do 2 non-festival shifts and 2 festival shifts, you will only get 4 tickets.
 This rule applies also to serving on the selection jury of VT films which usually takes place over a 2-day weekend.
 Only one of those days will count as a shift.

 Volunteers at non-festival screenings are entitled to watch that film for free, however you must wait until your agreed upon shift has ended to enter the theater.